Maxine Moul

 Maxine Burnett Moul (born January 26, 1947) is an American politician who served as the 34th lieutenant governor of Nebraska from 1991 to 1993, the first woman to hold that position in the state.
 Moul is a member of the Democratic Party.

 Life and politics

 Moul was raised in Burt County, Nebraska.
+She graduated from Oakland High School and received her Bachelor's degree in journalism from the University of Nebraska–Lincoln in 1969.

+Growing up, she lived in a rural neighborhood northeast of Oakland, Nebraska and worked as a babysitter and babysat former state senator Brett Lindstrom's father, Dan Lindstrom, and uncles.

-She graduated from Oakland High School and received her bachelor's degree in journalism from the University of Nebraska in 1969.
-She worked as a writer and photographer for the Sioux City Journal in Sioux City from 1969 to 1971.
+She later worked as a writer and photographer for the Sioux City Journal in Sioux City from 1969 to 1971.
 She married Francis Moul in 1972 with whom she purchased the Syracuse Journal-Democrat.
 The Mouls eventually expanded the newspaper into Maverick Media, a larger newspaper and magazine publishing company.